gerasart/foks-import-export-opencart/README.md

-# FOKS Import/Export from xml for Wordpress Woocommerce
+# FOKS Import/Export from xml for Opencart 2-3
 ***
 ![This is image title](http://res2.weblium.site/res/5b45bd7f6994e20025bdd7cc/5b47697c0240710022fdab69_optimized_443 "This is image title")
 ***